It Takes a Village

 Why don’t we ask for help?

 I don’t think it was a pride issue that I never reached out to other coaches.
 Instead, it was more of an insecurity issue.
 I wanted everyone to think I had it together.
 I started coaching at a very young age, and somehow I equated asking questions with showing my weaknesses.
 On top of that, I was sure the more veteran coaches never needed to ask for advice.
 They never struggled with a choice, and they never had backlash from mean parents because they were established and proven success stories.
 (I hope you hear the dripping sarcasm.
-I think it all got more complicated the longer I coached).
+It all got more complicated the longer I coached).

-After 6 years I was able to create a JV program and bring in an assistant coach and my coaching life changed astronomically.
+After coaching for 6 years I was able to create a JV program and bring in an assistant coach and my coaching life changed astronomically.
 I finally had a partner.
 Someone to forward an email to and say, “What do we do?!”
-Someone to talk me off a ledge when I needed it.
+A fellow coach to talk me off a ledge when I needed it.
 Someone to support me when I have a crazy idea, or better yet tell me it’s too crazy and I should go back to the drawing board.
 Over the years I had a few different assistant coaches, who all brought something special to the team and into my life.
 I thank you all from the bottom of my heart.
 Because who wants to suffer those snowy football games alone?!?

-Since then, I have joined local and national coaches associations, worked with teams outside of my own, run events, and generally speaking just grew my tribe of trusted people around me.
+Since then, I have joined local and national coaches associations, and worked with teams outside of my own, run events, and generally speaking just grew my tribe of trusted people around me.

 I wish I had found my tribe sooner.
 I wish I knew about mentoring.

 So now I’m one of those veteran coaches and let me just say